stasquatch/stasquatch/README.md

 # I’m familiar with

-JavaScript is my comfort zone, though I have experience in Ruby/Rails and .NET.
+JavaScript is my comfort zone, though I also have experience in Ruby/Rails and C#/.NET.
 Within JavaScript, I use React, Ember, Express, and Nest frameworks/libraries.

 I love writing tests of all kinds and will talk about testing strategy at any time of the day.
 I have experience writing tests within the Ember ecosystem (unit, integration, and acceptance), React (jest's integration and snapshot), Cypress (e2e), and automated accessibility tests (ember-a11y-testing).